 At St Peter's CE Primary we offer many different forms of additional provision.
-This can include additional inclass support; additional out-of-class support; one-to-one support; flexible groupings (including small group work); access to specific resources; mentoring; and access to a wide range of outside agencies.
+This can include additional in- class support; additional out-of-class support; one-to-one support; flexible groupings (including small group work); access to specific resources; mentoring; and access to a wide range of outside agencies.
 Additional provision is overseen by the school's SENDCo and is designed and implemented by the teachers, supported by our Teaching Assistants.

 For many children, targets will be connected to learning and will often be specifically to do with literacy and numeracy.
-For other children, they may be to do with social interaction, communicating with children and adults, emotional difficulties, overcoming physical issues (e.g. problems with fine motor control).
+For other children, they may be to do with social interaction, communicating with children and adults, emotional difficulties, overcoming physical issues (e.g. problems with fine motor control) or speech and language (e.g. stammers and lisps).
 The most important point for success is that additional provision depends on the needs of the child.

-The class teacher plans for all the pupils in her class, differentiates accordingly to suit the pupil's individual needs and is responsible for the assessment of their progress.
+The class teacher plans for all the pupils in their class, differentiates accordingly to suit the pupil's individual needs and is responsible for the assessment of their progress.
 Children are taught as a whole class, as groups, or sometimes individually by both the class teacher and the teaching assistants.